- What is Siyavula's practice service?

 - Once the system has confirmed that your access code is valid, you will see which school and class your account will be linked to.
-Check and click Submit to confirm that this is correct and redeem your code.
+Check and confirm that this is correct.

 - That's it – now you're linked to your class and your teacher will be able to see how you're progressing!

 What's the difference between practising on my own or as part of my school class?

 Whether you're signed up as an individual on your own or as part of your school class, you will be able to practise your maths and science and track your own learning progress on your dashboard in exactly the same way.

 If you're linked to a class, your teachers will be able to see how you and the other learners in your class are doing.
 This gives teachers valuable information on: